luascriptsROBLOX/Xera-script-host/README.md

 - **Simplicity**: 🎯 Our intuitive interface ensures that anyone can start sharing files in minutes.
 - **Speed**: Leverage the power of the cloud to share files faster than ever before.
-- **Security**: With no login required, our platform is designed to keep your files safe.
 - **Versatility**: Share anything from documents to large datasets with ease.

 ## Getting Started